-- 10. To engage Counsel or external legal firms as may be appropriate in connection with the Council's legal business and to appoint Parliamentary agents as and when he/she may consider it necessary. - 11.
+- 10. To engage Counsel, external legal firms and /or Sheriff Officers as may be appropriate in connection with the Council's legal business and to appoint Parliamentary agents as and when they may consider it necessary. - 11.
 To settle without reference to the Council or its Sub-Committees, claims arising in terms of statute in respect of compensation following compulsory or voluntary acquisition or other statutory process provided all the statutory requirements have been met. - 12.
 To issue or have issued by other Officers, Statutory Notices on behalf of the Council. - 13.
-Institute and defend proceedings on behalf of the Council. - 14.
+Institute, enter into and/or defend proceedings on behalf of the Council. - 14.
 Negotiate and agree extra judicial settlements in line with budgetary provisions and to withdraw from legal proceedings, including proceedings before any court, tribunal, enquiry, regulatory body etc. - 15.
 In consultation with the relevant Executive Director to settle claims and legal actions against the Council of whatever nature not otherwise covered by the Council's insurance arrangements (and including without prejudice the foregoing generality planning appeals, employment tribunals and land tribunals) up to a maximum of £100,000 per individual claim (and to maximum of £500,000 in cases of urgency subject to consultation with the appropriate Cabinet Portfolio holder and approval by the Chief Executive) and in addition to agree appropriate fees and expenses in connection with those settlements. - 16.
 To settle claims arising in terms of the Land Compensation (Scotland) Act 1973 in respect of home loss payments following compulsory acquisitions and also to settle any discretionary payments arising from acquisitions by voluntary agreement provided that the statutory requirements have been met. - 17.
 In consultation with the relevant Executive Director, to authorise ex-gratia payments up to a maximum of £5,000 relative to recommendations by the Scottish Public Services Ombudsman. - 18.
 Custody of all titles and standard securities in the Council's favour. - 19.
-To implement reports from the Council's Valuer with regard to leasing of property, rent reviews and acquisition or disposal of land.
+To implement reports from the Council's Valuer with regard to leasing of property, rent reviews and acquisition or disposal of land. - 20.
+To investigate complaints in terms of the Council's whistleblowing procedures.

-- 20. To investigate complaints in terms of the Council's whistleblowing procedures. - 21.
-To have access at any time to any Council premises, offices or premises of contractors for the purposes of inspecting all documents and interviewing staff (either employed or contracted) in pursuit of the examination, verification or inspection of any system operated by the Council or any department thereof and to require the production of any information in whatever form including disclosure under the Data Protection Act and to implement changes arising therefrom. - 22.
-Undertake any acquisition, disposal, lease etc. of property or land on the basis of terms recommended by the Head of Service (Physical Environment) subject to compliance with the terms of the Council's Scheme of Administration and Standing Orders relating to Contracts. - 23.
-Acquire former Council houses or properties within Housing Action or Regeneration Areas upon terms agreed by the District Valuer, or at the Home Report Valuation.. - 24.
-Issue Offers of Notices of Refusal and pursue recovery of discount under the Right to Buy provisions of the Housing Acts. - 25.
-Authorise the amount of Home Loss Payment and Disturbance Allowance in respect of eligible properties, on terms recommended by the District Valuer. - 26.
-Pursue recovery of discount under the Right to Buy Provisions of the Housing Acts. - 27.
-Set and revise periodically all fees for legal services. - 28.
+- 21. To have access at any time to any Council premises, offices or premises of contractors for the purposes of inspecting all documents and interviewing staff (either employed or contracted) in pursuit of the examination, verification or inspection of any system operated by the Council or any department thereof and to require the production of any information in whatever form including disclosure under the Data Protection Act and to implement changes arising therefrom. - 22.
+Undertake any acquisition, disposal, lease etc. of property or land on the basis of terms recommended by the Executive Director (Place) subject to compliance with the terms of the Council's Scheme of Administration and Standing Orders relating to Contracts. - 23.
+Acquire former Council houses or properties within Housing Action or Regeneration Areas upon terms agreed by the District Valuer, or at the Home Report Valuation. - 24.
+Authorise the amount of Home Loss Payment and Disturbance Allowance in respect of eligible properties, on terms recommended by the District Valuer. - 25.
+Set and revise periodically all fees for legal services. - 26.
 Formation, acquisition and dissolution of companies, whether limited by guarantee or shares, Scottish Charitable Incorporated Organisation, Trusts, Partnerships or Limited Liability Partnerships or other legal body as required.
-Provided that this shall not include authority to form an offshore company for reasons of tax efficiency or avoidance. - 29.
-To determine reviews lodged under the Freedom of Information (Scotland) Act 2002.
+Provided that this shall not include authority to form an offshore company for reasons of tax efficiency or avoidance.